Finding The Perfect Wedding Ring

 Wedding bands and gemstone mountings come in a variety of finishes – textures and types of polish.
 These finishes can be highly polished (shiny), matte (non-reflective), satin (a soft sheen), hammered finishes that are shiny or matte (made by using a small ball-peen hammer to create a textured surface), and brushed (a texture which looks like light brush marks).

-The classic wedding band is the popular wedding jewelry for men.
-It is usually coupled with a diamond engagement ring for women.
+The classic wedding band is the most popular wedding jewelry for men.
+Most women who wear a band pair it with an engagement ring.
 Wedding bands offer a good price option for those on a budget.
 With their low surface profile, bands do not catch on fabrics and are a good choice for active people.

 Mountings (also called semi-mounts) are designed to be set with gemstones.
 The most popular mounting is the classic “Tiffany” setting.
 It is a slender band set with a solitary prong-set diamond.
 Antique style rings with delicate filigree are delicate and feminine.
 For the woman who prefers contemporary styles, there are designs with bold, dynamic forms.
 Custom rings are one-of-a-kind creations either designed by the jeweler or as a collaboration with the buyer.

 Side gems are often used to "showcase" the center stone.
-Diamonds, rubies, emeralds, and sapphires are the most popular accent gems.
+Diamonds, rubies, emeralds, and sapphires are the most popular accent gems, although other non-precious gemstones can be used also.
 Sapphires are desirable because they are almost as hard and durable as diamonds.
 Emeralds are the softest of precious gemstones and require special care.

 There are many ways that gems can be held in place.
 Options include